Trump goes from court to campaign at a bodega in his heavily Democratic hometown

 Before his arrival, Trump's campaign distributed materials to journalists criticizing Manhattan District Attorney Alvin Bragg for his handling of the stabbing case, including the weeks Alba spent jailed at Rikers Island without bail.
 Bragg oversees the office now prosecuting Trump.

+Bragg's office issued a response Tuesday after news of Trump's plans emerged.

+Simon's death and Alba's case were “resolved nearly two years ago, and the charges were dismissed after a thorough investigation,” the statement said.
+“D.A.
+Bragg’s top priority remains combating violent crime and the office has worked hand in hand with the NYPD to drive down overall crime in Manhattan, including double digit decreases in homicides and shootings since he took office.”

-The former president's local appearance also affirms his intentions to campaign in his home state, even though New York remains overwhelmingly Democratic.
+The former president's effort in Harlem on Tuesday affirms his intentions to campaign in his home state, even though New York remains overwhelmingly Democratic.
 In 2020, Biden garnered more than 60% of the vote in the state and ran up even wider margins in New York City.
 Trump insists he can win New York in November anyway, and he has mused about holding rallies in the South Bronx and Queens, where the former president was born and grew up, and even Madison Square Garden.

 “I may rent Madison Square Garden," he said in an interview with Breitbart News.
 “That’s the belly of the beast, right?”